circleci/circleci-docs/jekyll/_cci2/language-android.md

 ### API Levels

 We have a different Docker image for each [Android API level](https://source.android.com/source/build-numbers).
-To use API level 24 (Nougat 7.0) in your build, you should select `circleci/android:api-24-alpha`.
+To use API level 24 (Nougat 7.0) in your {% comment %} TODO: Job {% endcomment %} build, you should select `circleci/android:api-24-alpha`.

 ### Alpha Tag